junxit/us-congress-bills-113/metadata.md

 - 2013-04-26 — Referred to the Committee on the Judiciary, and in addition to the Committees on Ways and Means, and Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-04-26 — Referred to the Committee on the Judiciary, and in addition to the Committees on Ways and Means, and Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-04-26 — Referred to the Committee on the Judiciary, and in addition to the Committees on Ways and Means, and Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2013-05-16 — Referred to the Subcommittee on Immigration and Border Security.
+- 2013-05-16 — Subcommittee Hearings Held.
+- 2013-06-03 — Referred to the Subcommittee on Social Security.
+- 2013-06-25 — Subcommittee on Immigration and Border Security Discharged.
+- 2013-06-26 — Committee Consideration and Mark-up Session Held.
+- 2013-06-26 — Ordered to be Reported (Amended) by the Yeas and Nays: 22 - 9.
+- 2014-12-16 — Committee on Education and the Workforce discharged.
+- 2014-12-16 — Committee on Education and the Workforce discharged.
+- 2014-12-16 — Committee on Ways and Means discharged.
+- 2014-12-16 — Committee on Ways and Means discharged.
+- 2014-12-16 — Placed on the Union Calendar, Calendar No. 508.
+- 2014-12-16 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+113-677, Part I.
+- 2014-12-16 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+113-677, Part I.